sonic-net/sonic-mgmt/docs/testplan/VxLAN_BGP_EVPN_test_plan.md

 * Verify that switch is able to learn all remote VTEPs and measure the CPU utilization and memory usage.
 * Verify that different route types are learned and shown in database.
 * Send traffic from local host to remote hosts configured behind these VTEPs.
+* Enable egress tracking on vlan and see packets mapped between VNI and Vlan's.
 * Traffic should flow without any loss at line rate.

 #### Test results